3 Days in Charleston: The Perfect Long Weekend Itinerary

 Lunch

 Walk or Uber a mile down E Bay Street to grab lunch on the water at Fleet Landing.
-This nautical restaurant was built in a retired naval building and delivers tasty Southern seafood dishes with views of the Cooper River.
+This nautical restaurant was built in a retired naval building and delivers comforting Southern seafood dishes like rich, velvety she crab soup and fried green tomato “BLTs” with views of the Cooper River.

-It would be remiss not to check out at least one of Charleston’s many house museums.
-I recommend the Aiken-Rhett House Museum for $15, which can also be bought as a combo ticket with the Nathaniel Russell House for $24.
+If you prefer to tour a historic home, I recommend the Aiken-Rhett House Museum for $16, which can also be bought as a combo ticket with the Nathaniel Russell House for $24.

 Dine Out in Style

-FIG has a more modern feel than Husk in a livelier part of town, but in a smaller, more intimate setting.
-They still use traditional, locally sourced ingredients, but in bright modern ways.
-The lamb tartar was crazy good, the gnocchi is a must-order, and there was even a dish that came with “freshly-dug” potatoes.
+Another famous Charleston restaurant is FIG, which feels sophisticated but unpretentious in its central Historic District location near the City Market.
+The chef uses traditionally Southern, locally sourced ingredients, but in bright modern ways.
+For me, the lamb tartar was crazy good, the gnocchi is a must-order, and there was even a dish that came with “freshly-dug” potatoes.

-One more option my husband and I always fondly remember is our dinner at Circa 1886.
-This fine dining establishment is built inside the original carriage house of the historic Wentworth Mansion.
+One more option for a memorable evening that my husband and I always remember fondly is our dinner at Circa 1886.
+This fine dining establishment is built inside the original carriage house of the historic Wentworth Mansion, which dates to the Guided Age

-Whichever you choose, make reservations far in advance.
+Whichever you choose, make reservations far in advance when possible.
 Especially for FIG – the best times virtually disappear the moment they are released four weeks out.

 Day 3: Visit a Plantation

 Have a delicious brunch at Magnolia’s before heading out for the last of your 3 days in Charleston.
 This classy establishment takes traditional Southern staples up a notch.
 Some examples are country fried steak and banana pudding stuffed French toast.
-In other words, just plain good southern comfort food.
+In other words, just rich, flavorful southern comfort food.

 Old Exchange

-If you still have energy for one more museum at the end of your 3 days in Charleston, visit The Old Exchange.
+If you still have energy for one more museum at the end of your 3 days in Charleston, visit The Old Exchange once you return to the Historic District.
 This historic building was originally built in 1771 and has served various purposes.

 Over time, The Old Exchange has changed hands between British, U.S., Confederate, and local ownership.
 It is incredible to think how much it has witnessed in Charleston over 2 ½ centuries – hurricanes, fires, earthquakes, and multiple wars.
 That’s quite a lot!